Or read it with a parent’s heart in mind.

 LIE TO ME.

-I already feel like a failure as a parent.
+I already feel like a failure as a parent because my child won’t willingly leave my side like every other child, apparently.

-Why are all the other kids adjusting well and mine is a blubbering mess each day?
+Why are all the other kids adjusting well and mine is a sobbing mess each day?

 The bus driver tells me that she isn’t the only one.